HOW CLASSICAL MUSIC CAN ENHANCE YOUR PROJECT

 Bridgerton

-And of course, there are series where you’d expect to hear classical music, but where it’s been used to subvert our expectations.
+Of course, there are series where you’d expect to hear classical music, but where it’s been used to subvert our expectations.
 Netflix’s global smashes Bridgerton and Queen Charlotte are set in the Regency period.
 Yes, there’s a cinematic, period-appropriate orchestral score by Kris Bowers, but for many of the romantic ball scenes, as Netflix cheekily tweeted, ‘you’re gonna hear a few ye olde bops’.
 Ie, string versions of classic pop tracks such as Ariana Grande’s ‘Thank U, Next’, Nirvana’s ‘Stay Away’, ‘Wildest Dreams’ by Taylor Swift, Billie Eilish’s ‘Bad Guy’ and Madonna’s ‘Material Girl’.

 The Bridgerton universe’s playful use of music performed by the Vitamin String Quartet and Duomo shows the potential impact of classical music in TV shows: music supervisors can use it to introduce new, young fans to the genre in innovative ways.